LuxantSolutions/aws-java-simpleapi/README.md

 The consumer implements `Runnable` and is thus designed to run in a thread or be invoked by an executor.
 It accepts an interface that has an onMsg method.
-This method is invoked for every message recieved until the number of messages has been reached.
+This method is invoked for every message received until the number of messages has been reached.
 The timeout specified is an internal timeout specfiying how long to block until the next messages arrives and the next getMessages calls is invoked.
 By default,